-Greater harmonisation in spectrum is important because the application of various national policies across the EU creates inconsistencies and fragmentation of the single market, which hamper the roll-out of services and the completion of the single market for wireless broadband communications.
+Spectrum is a scarce and critical resource.
+Greater harmonisation in spectrum is important, because the application of various national policies across the EU creates inconsistencies and fragmentation of the single market, which hamper the roll-out of services and the completion of the single market for wireless broadband communications.
 Therefore, it is vital to ensure that spectrum is managed across the EU in effective and more harmonised way, thus contributing to EU growth.
 Greater coordination and consistency would also enhance the predictability of the network investment environment.

-BUSINESSEUROPE believes that a "core spectrum" must be allocated to mobile broadband in all European countries in a synchronised way, without disturbing existing services.
-Accordingly, all spectrum that is allocated to mobile has to be effectively used.
 At the same time, it is important to bear in mind that, even if spectrum harmonisation can be enhanced, the detailed terms of licensing and timetables should still remain under national powers.
+Not only should an effective spectrum policy provide a sufficient availability of spectrum resources, but also guarantee that the needs of all stakeholders are taken into account.